Skip to content

 • renewable or sustainable energy

-Getting work experience during your studies through summer internship and year placement schemes can give you an advantage.
+Getting work experience during your studies through a summer internship or year placement scheme can give you an advantage when you start looking for work.

-Your university careers service can help you find suitable opportunities.
+Your university careers service can help you find opportunities.

 Entry requirements